 2. NOW BRIGHTEN VIKKI’S DAY

 Vikki is still seriously ill.
-Next week, on the 21st December 2014, Vikki will be celebrating her 30th birthday… tragically her 13th birthday in bed.
-She has the devastating – transmissible – neurological disease, Myalgic Encephalomyelitis which is spreading across the world and now affects millions of people, including children as young as 5 years old.
+Next week, on the 21st December 2014, Vikki will be celebrating her 30th birthday… tragically, her 13th birthday in bed.
+She has the devastating, seemingly transmissible, neurological disease, Myalgic Encephalomyelitis which is spreading across the world and now affects millions of people, including children as young as 5 years old.
 Severe sufferers are prisoners in their own homes, trapped in bodies that no longer function, feeling like a sumo wrestler is sitting on their chest.
-Very severe sufferers are often completely paralysed, unable to even turn over in bed, living in a semi-coma and tormented with painful electric shocks.
-And that’s just the beginning of their unrelenting torment – 24/7/365.
-There is currently no cure, no treatment, only management of symptoms.
+Very severe sufferers are often completely paralysed, unable to even turn over in bed, living in a semi-coma, almost in a state of hibernation, and tormented with painful electric shocks.
+And that’s just the beginning of their unrelenting torment – 24 / 7 / 365.
+There is currently no cure.
+No treatment.
+Only management of symptoms.
 There are objective tests for this disease, but medical authorities admit they are expensive, onerous, and not readily available.
 Many have been ill for decades with this disease.
 While researching this article, I came across one lady who has had it since 1956.
-Some have likened this catastrophic illness (with symptoms similar to M.S. or polio) to a plague or canary in a gold mine as it is spreading all over the world, while – since at least 1988 – authorities (and hence doctors) across the world seem to be not only deliberately ignoring it, but treating it as a joke and even actively suppressing research.
+Some have likened this catastrophic illness, with symptoms similar to M.S. or polio, to a plague or canary in a gold mine as it is spreading all over the world, while – since at least 1988 – authorities (and hence doctors) across the world seem to be not only deliberately ignoring it, but treating it as a ‘joke’ and even actively suppressing research.
 (Have you noticed the huge increase of people also getting cancer…?
 Keep reading.)
 Vikki has a to-do list… with a twist.
 Because of her illness and disability she has invited us to do it for her.
 She says, ‘See I have these plans in my head but I’m stuck 24/7 in a hospital bed!
 Please help tick things off my 30 before 30 list that I’m too unwell to do myself.’
 And while you are at it, make sure you leave Vikki a note of encouragement for her 30th birthday.